vikas-trivedi01/Learn-with-me/Learning-JS/ES6/promises.md

    3. **race()**

 1. **all()**
-  - It is a static method of class `Promise` which waits till all the `Promises` are resolved.
+  - It is a static method of class `Promise`  which return a new `Promise`, which resolves when given iterable(usually array of `Promises`)'s all the `Promises` are resolved.
   - It takes array of `Promises` as argument.
   - If any `Promise` is rejected entire `Promise.all()` rejeects with that error immediately.